zambien/vagrant-gravitational/README.md

 The point of this was to learn how to use gravity and keep those notes in an as-code format for easy testing.

-Note that this only gets you to the point of having the gravity control ost ready for deployment.
+Note that this only gets you to the point of having the gravity control host ready for deployment.
 To run,

 `vagrant up`